CoderMaximus/JoyShockMapper-linux/README.md

 • Build: `make` or `make -j$(nproc)` to utilize all CPU cores

 All done!, the app will be located in `JoyShockMapper-linux/build/JoyShockMapper` as `JoyShockMapper`

+# Acknowledgements

+I am new to C and C++, thus my code quality is somewhat bad, and was created with the help of AI as well, so if you see anything wrong or needs fixing, please submit a PR including the fix!